Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 >**Note:** Verify the [Roles](admin-manageorgsroleperm.html#roles) that you want to assign to users so that they have the appropriate level of functionality.

-You may decide to designate an [Application Access Group](admin-onboardteam.html#group), which provides more administrative functionality to the users for specific applications or restricts which applications the users in the group can view or modify.
+You may decide to designate an [Application Access Group](admin-onboardteam.html#group), which defines more administrative functionality or greater access restrictions for the users for specific applications.

 ## System Settings

-Enterprise-on-Premises (EOP) customers can delegate users to perform system administration functions across organizations such as managing users, groups, applications, licenses, API keys and security policies.
-This assumes that you created multiple organizations in Contrast as part of a multi-tenant deployment.
+As an Enterprise-on-Premises (EOP) customer, you can delegate users to perform system administration functions across organizations - such as managing users, groups, applications, licenses, API keys and security policies - if you created multiple organizations in Contrast as part of a multi-tenant deployment.
 See [Granting and Revoking SuperAdmin Permissions](admin-manageorgs.html#sa) to get started.

 To create users as a System Administrator, go to the **User menu** and choose **SuperAdmin** in the **Use Contrast Security as** section.
 Select the **Users** page in the top navigation.

 ### Individual users

-To add a single user, complete the following steps:
+To add a single user, complete the following steps.

 * Click the button to **Add User** above the grid.
 * Enter the user's **First Name**, **Last Name** and **Email Address** in the provided fields.
 * Check the box if you want to **Require email activation** instead of requiring a password.
 * Choose which of the **System Roles** should apply to the user in the dropdown menu.
 The default is **None**.
 * Choose the **Organization** to which the user belongs.
-* Once you decide on an organization, you can choose the default **Organization Role** in the dropdown menu as well as an **Application Access Group** in the multiselect field.
+* Choose the default **Organization Role** in the dropdown menu as well as an **Application Access Group** in the multiselect field.
-* Choose the **Date Format**, **Time Format** and **Time Zone** in the dropdown fields.
+* Choose the **Date Format**, **Time Format** and **Time Zone** in the dropdown menus.
 * The box to **Use Organization Settings** is checked by default.
-Uncheck the box to create your own settings using the **Access** toggle, or check the box to **make user API only**.
+Uncheck the box to **Use Organization Settings** to create your own settings using the **Access** toggle, or to enable the checkbox to **make user API only**.
 * Use the toggle to enable **Protect** access for the user.
 The toggle is **off** by default.
 * Click the **Add** button to save the information and create the user.